alexisvannson/my_research/README.md

-# SCML4U - Simple Classification Machine Learning for You
+# SCML4U - Simple Classification Machine Learning

 A PyTorch-based machine learning library that provides both Multi-Layer Perceptron (MLP) and Graph Neural Network (GNN) implementations for image classification tasks.
 The library specializes in converting images to graph representations for GNN-based classification.